It doesn’t always have to be hard!

 Being: a Journal

-I have also created a 2019 journal to support a regular practice of alignment with natural rhythms.
+I also create journals to support a regular practice of alignment with natural rhythms.
 It can be used either as a diary or as a reflective journal, and reminds its owner of the natural phases of moon and sun with questions to encourage inner enquiry and aligned outer action.
 With it, you can set aside time for reflection and gratitude, and set clear intentions to foster over the course of the month, taking time to review and celebrate before setting a new intention.
-For images or to order one, see here.
+The 2020 is at the printer’s now and can be pro-ordered, delivery mid-december!
+For more details, or to order one, see here.